2 - 3

 The VOAZ Trail in particular is a popular way to shorten this loop.

 It is also one of very few marked trails you will encounter.
-This is a classic desert trail run and provides a wide diversity of terrain.
+This is a classic desert trail hike and provides a wide diversity of terrain.

 Expect sandy washes, loose rock, jagged shale, and an occasional scramble as you wind through the rugged, rocky Phoenix Mountains.